Florida vs. Michigan Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 - Pick OU: Under (157.5)

-Florida's record against the spread so far this season is 3-6-0, and Michigan's is 4-6-0.
-In terms of hitting the over, games involving the Gators are 7-3-0 and the Wolverines are 8-2-0.
-The two teams score 164.5 points per game, seven more points than this matchup's total.
+Florida's record against the spread so far this season is 3-6-0, while Michigan's is 4-6-0.
+A total of seven out of the Gators' games this season have gone over the point total, and eight of the Wolverines' games have gone over.
+The teams average 164.5 points per game, seven more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM